COGS18/COGS18.github.io/landing/intro.md

 ### Current Iteration

 {:.text-content}
 Introduction to Python is currently running for Spring Quarter 2020, for which you can check out the current [syllabus](../assets/intro/syllabus.pdf).

-Course lectures are recorded and are publicly available as screencasts from [here](https://podcast.ucsd.edu/?q=COGS18).
+Given all that is going on in the world, this course will run a bit differently than it has in the past.
+All material will still be available online.
+All lectures will be recorded and available to view when it is most convenient for students.
+And, flexibility will be built in throughout the course to ensure we're supporting students in their learninng while also taking into account the many issues students will be facing this quarter.

 {:.sub-title}
 ### Materials